legalhackersby/covenantcontrol/readme.md

 Alpha version.
 Code was typed fast, streams and async-awaits not used, layers not layered and no optimizations done, long running stuff not in background.
 Does reflect our ability for work fast, not our ability to code well.

+ML/NLP code is not part of this repository.

 See [presentation in Russian here](https://youtu.be/I50DY7bAkvE?t=193)

 # Run